-Gas Lawn Mowers Review
+Best Gas Lawn Mowers

-If you have a big yard, the size of the grass bag is also important, especially if you neglect to mow for a few weeks and need to bag the grass to get rid of it.
+If you have a big yard, the size of the grass bag is also important, especially if you don’t mow for a few weeks and need to bag the grass to get rid of it.
 You don't want to have to stop mowing every five minutes to empty a bag full of clippings.
-We found that the gas lawn mowers with a 2-bushel bag are able to hold more without impeding your mowing and need to be emptied less often.
+Lawn mowers with a two-bushel bag hold enough clippings without impeding your mowing.
 How often you need to empty your mower bag is also proportional to the length of your grass, so be sure to mow often if you don't want to overburden your trash can.

-Handle height and cushioning are major contributing factors to how comfortable you can be when mowing.
-If you are over 6 feet tall, be sure to look for a mower with an adjustable handle that lets you mow without hunching, like the Craftsman 37744 and Husqvarna lawn mowers on our lineup.
-Handles that have some foam or rubber padding reduce hand and arm fatigue considerably compared to mowers that do not have any.
+Handle height and cushioning are also major contributors to how comfortable a mower is to use.
+If you are over 6 feet tall, be sure to look for a mower with an adjustable handle, such as the Craftsman 37744 and Husqvarna, so you can mow without hunching over.
+Handles that have some foam or rubber padding reduce hand and arm fatigue considerably compared to those that do not.

 Self-Propelled Lawn Mowers

-The mowers on our lineup are equipped with a few different types of propulsion: front-, rear- and all-wheel drive.
-Front-wheel drive is best when your mower has plenty of weight in the front to keep the wheels on the ground.
-But unless you are mowing up an incline constantly, you may have to push more to keep a front-wheel drive mower moving.
+The mowers we tested are equipped with a few different types of propulsion: front-, rear- and all-wheel drive.
+Front-wheel drive is best when the mower has plenty of weight in the front to keep the wheels on the ground.
+However, unless you are mowing up an incline constantly, you may have to push more to keep a front-wheel drive mower moving.

 Best Mulching Lawn Mowers